 The first images of Mercury revealed a cratered, rocky planet that closely resembled Earth's moon.
 The early days of the solar system, soon after the rocky planet formed, were violent, with constant collisions, and conditions on Mercury preserved evidence of many of these impacts.

-Although temperatures on the planet can reach as high as 801 degrees Fahrenheit (427 degrees Celsius), it is possible that the planet could boast water-ice on its surface in the shaded portions of some of its craters.
+Although temperatures on the planet can reach as high as 801 degrees Fahrenheit (427 degrees Celsius), MESSENGER detected water-ice on its surface in the shaded portions of some of the polar craters, where the sun doesn't reach.
+According to NASA, a mysterious dark organic matter covers some of the ice, leaving scientists puzzled.

 In addition to testifying as to the planet's early volcanism, the smooth plains also show evidence of wrinkle ridges, created as the planet squeezed together.
 This coming together most likely happened as the interior cooled.
 Although some compression is common among bodies in the solar system, the compression of Mercury as it pulled more tightly in on itself is the most significant yet seen.
 Scientists estimate that the radius of the planet shrank by 0.6 to 1.2 miles (1 to 2 kilometers) as it temperatures deep within dropped.